phipalibunao/CS3_2ndQtr_K18_K21/README.md

 The engineer is accused of tampering with the bridge.
 In reality, he may have been trying to prevent further damage, but his actions are misunderstood.
 He is forced to leave the bridge, and the next day, his blurred photo appears in news reports suggesting sabotage.
-Players completing the mini-game can see how partial information creates a false impression.
+The engineer is arrested.

-The engineer is arrested in the public story.
+> Players completing the mini-game can see how partial information creates a false impression.

 **Mini-Game Details:**
 Players reconnect wires or fix bridge sections to see how actions are interpreted differently.